 Table A displays the information of Figures 2, 3, 4 & 7 in tabular form.
-Consistent with LDC Section 2.7.3.D, staff conducted a site visit to evaluate the existing uses and character of the area.
+Staff conducted a site visit to evaluate the existing uses and character of the area.
 The subject site is only accessible from the Country Club of Ocala's gated entrance located off of the 1300 block of SE 80th Street AKA County Road 328.
 The site is heavily vegetated with two existing homes to the east and west of the site, as well as one home directly facing the site from the south.
 The community consists of mid-sized lots with single family homes and dispersed recreational tracts for golf and club house uses.
 Attachment D shows photos of the site, adjacent properties to the site, and replatted lots within the Country Club of Ocala which are similar to the proposed change for the subject site.